state-less/react-server-docs-md/src/pages/index.md

 - [Server-side rendering](/SSR) for fast and efficient page loads
 - ~~Vertical scaling support for scalability and performance.~~ (NYI)

-React Server simplifies the development process by offering a seamless experience through React components that connect the server and client.
-This means you can easily build and render components on the server-side and then transfer them to the client-side for further rendering and interaction, creating a smooth, uninterrupted user experience.
+React Server streamlines development by enabling seamless integration of server and client-side React components.
+This facilitates building server-rendered components that transfer to the client-side for further rendering and interaction, ensuring a smooth user experience.

-React Server is also built with GraphQL and TypeScript, making your code reliable, maintainable, and scalable.
-GraphQL makes it easy to manage your data queries and mutations, while TypeScript's static typing helps catch errors early and improves code readability.
+Leveraging GraphQL and TypeScript, React Server promotes reliable, maintainable, and scalable code.
+GraphQL simplifies data query and mutation management, while TypeScript's static typing enhances error detection and code readability.

-Using React Server's component-driven development, you can create smaller, reusable components that allow you to develop faster without sacrificing quality.
-You can also share and reuse these components across different parts of your app, resulting in a consistent design language and reduced duplication.

-React Server's built-in support for server-side rendering improves your app's performance and search engine optimization by reducing the need for client-side rendering.
-This leads to faster load times and improved SEO rankings.
+The component-driven approach of React Server fosters rapid development of reusable components, promoting consistent design language and reduced duplication.
+Additionally, server-side rendering support enhances app performance and SEO through reduced client-side rendering reliance, improving load times and search rankings.

-Finally, React Server offers a great developer experience, with hot reloading, code splitting, and other modern development tools.
-This makes it easy to iterate and test your app quickly, without worrying about configuration and setup.
-With React Server, you can focus on building great user experiences without getting bogged down in technical details.
+React Server also offers an excellent developer experience with features like hot reloading and code splitting, allowing for rapid iteration and testing without configuration hassles.
+Focus on crafting exceptional user experiences with React Server, unencumbered by technical minutiae.

 _\*NYI - Not yet implemented_